 Tuesday, December 27, 2016

-Welcome to the twenty-third week of my Tuesday's Truths series!
+Welcome to the twenty-second week of my Tuesday's Truths series!
 Today also happens to be the third day of the twelve days of Christmas.
 This series of days is represented pictorially in an image atop my blog post and details re this picture can be found by clicking here.

 According to a Christmas-related web-page, "The 12 Days of Christmas start on Christmas Day and last until the evening of the 5th January - also known as Twelfth Night.
 The 12 Days have been celebrated in Europe since before the middle ages and were a time of celebration."